Environmental Health & Safety

 River Campus and Off-Campus Guidelines for Safe Holiday Decorations

-There has been an increasing tendency in recent years for student residents and staff to decorate their individual rooms, offices and residential facilities for holidays.
+There has been an increasing tendency in recent years for student residents, faculty and staff to decorate their individual rooms, offices and residential facilities for holidays.
 There are numerous fire safety-related hazards that can be created by such decorations.
 Policies concerning holiday decorations may vary dependent upon the type of building construction, occupancy and fire detection and suppression equipment utilized.
 The following are a number of holiday decoration guidelines for Off-Site Housing and River Campus buildings:

 - The use of natural trees (cut or alive), natural wreaths, boughs, or greenery are prohibited except as approved by the Fire Marshal because of its fire potential and rapid flame spread.

 - Only use artificial trees, wreaths, boughs, garland or greenery labeled as fire resistant or flame retardant (UL 2358) are permitted.

 - Artificial trees may be metallic or non-metallic.

 - Do not place electric lights on metallic trees.
 Remote spotlights are recommended for use with metal trees to avoid an electrical hazard.

 - The following untreated combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, untreated cotton batting, flock, paper streamers or confetti.

 - For holiday decorations, use plastic or foil decorations such as satin balls, plastic icicles, and holiday ribbon.
 Limited use of spray snow and tinsel are also permissible.